6: How to Evaluate Information

 - Evaluating Websites for an Academic Paper/Publication (from Kresge Library at Oakland University)

-- Critical Thinking/Disinformation Resources on the Web (from Humbolt State University Library)
+- Evaluating Websites (from Humbolt State University Library)

 - Five Criteria for Evaluating Web Pages (Cornell University)